TimKahn/Guess_the_Address/log.md

 #### 6.8.2017 Thursday
 * Use fuzzy finding (word ratio) on address, and if that doesn't match street number, try nearest in distance.
+* Neighborhood code -- can I match attom/AirBNB?

 #### 6.9.2017 Friday
 * Manhattan distance?!?!
 Google Maps distance (i.e. traversing blocks)?
+* Flowchart of data munge / bullet points in readme
+* Don't forget calibration!
+* Count proportion of addresses not in attom.

 #### Questions for Dan
 * Quantify profit of true positive?
 Of mechanical turk validation?

 #### Areas to improve
 * Model is reliant on finding cross-listed properties, which could be too few (esp. outside major cities).
 I have code to find the most likely cross-listings, and it does fairly well, but they must be manually validated.
-I do not want this data to be a prediction, as it would put incorrect data in my tiny positive class!
+I do not want this data to be a prediction, as it would put incorrect data points in my tiny positive class.
 * Current MVP trusts the lat, lon in the attom data.
 * Company flag or not?
 Make this a predictor if included?
 * Some properties are seemingly not in the tax assessor database.